uccdga/website/content/about.md

 We are a united community of faith with a mission that all might come to know, love, and follow Jesus Christ as their personal Lord and Savior.
 We are a growing fellowship of believers who love God and love others.
 You are welcome to visit our church anytime!

-We have two [Worship](/worship) services at 8:45am and 11:00am.
+We have two [services](/sunday-service) at 8:45am and 11:00am.
 These services run every Sunday from the Sunday following Labor Day until the Sunday prior to Memorial Day weekend.
 We have Sunday School for all ages at 9:45am from mid-September until mid-May.
-From the Sunday of Memorial Day weeknd until the Sunday of Labor Day weekend, we have one [Worship](/worship) service at 9:30am.
-We have nursery care available during all [Worship](/worship) services.
+From the Sunday of Memorial Day weeknd until the Sunday of Labor Day weekend, we have one [service](/sunday-service) at 9:30am.
+We have nursery care available during all [services](/sunday-service).

 Sunday School is offered for 3-year-olds through adults on Sunday mornings at 9:45am.
 Our Sunday School year runs from mid-September through mid-May, with some breaks for holidays.
 On the 5th Sunday of the month, we have an intergenerational Sunday School class in our downstairs dining room.
-Please contact Deb (Children), Mark (Youth), or Paul (Adults) for more information.
+Please contact Deb or Mark for more information.

 Our parking lot is most easily accessed from Gibson Street.
 Please note that our church also has permission to park in the parking lots behind the 4 buildings on Main St to the south of our church building.
 Parallel parking is available on Main Street and Gibson Street.